 Alaskan Birch Syrup

 Scores of Alaskans have embraced the fine art of bee-keeping, with apiaries spread across the state, including many locations inside the Anchorage urban area.
 For the most part, bees must be imported in the early spring and do not survive the winter.
 But once the colony is up and buzzing, the worker bees fan out to work over the state’s prolific natural crop of wildflowers.
 The honey produced can be remarkable—lighter and more liquid than many commercial varieties, and laced with complex flavors that hint at the boreal summer.
 Where the bees forage in locales dominated by fireweed—that tall violet-red wildflower that thrives in former wildfire burns and any disturbed ground—they produce some of the most subtle and flavorful honey of all.
-Not to be missed.

 Local honey can be found in some regular grocery stores, as well Alaska Wild Berry Products and Natural Pantry.
 Alaska’s farmer’s markets or fairs with vendors often feature dedicated apiculturists selling their products in person.
+Check out: